Precise High-Dimensional Asymptotics for Quantifying Heterogeneous Transfers: Extensions

+Theorem \ref{thm_Sigma2Id} states exact estimates when the target task's population covariance matrix is isotropic.
+In the general anisotropic case, it is possible to estimate the bias formula \eqref{Lbias} by approximating the source task's sample covariance matrix with its expectation.
+It turns out that this renders the analysis of the bias formula similar to that of the variance formula in Theorem \ref{thm_main_RMT}.
+However, this approximation results in an error term that decreases to zero (relative to the estimated term) as $n_1/p$ increases to infinity; see the right-hand side of equation \eqref{lem_cov_derv_eq}.
+Thus, the accuracy of the estimate increases as $n_1/p$ increases.
+This approximation is motivated by transfer learning scenarios where the source task is significantly larger than the target task.
+The statement of this result for the anisotropic case (Theorem \ref{prop_main_RMT}), together with a complete proof, is described in Appendix \ref{sec_approx_cm}.

-\begin{remark} In order to obtain an exact asymptotic limit of $L_{\bias}(a)$, we need to study the asymptotic singular value and singular vector behaviors of the matrix {$\cal X + a^2$} for any fixed $a\in \R$, where $\cal X$ is an asymmetric matrix defined by \smash{$\cal X:=\left((X^{(1)})^{\top}X^{(1)}\right)^{-1}(X^{(2)})^{\top}X^{(2)}$}.
-We leave this as an open question for future work.
-We remark that the eigenvalues of $\cal X$ have been studied in the name of Fisher matrices \citep{Fmatrix}.
-However, since $\cal X$ is asymmetric, its singular values are different from the eigenvalues. \end{remark}
+\begin{remark} In order to obtain an exact asymptotic limit of $L_{\bias}$ under general forms of $\Sigma^{(2)}$, one needs to study the singular values and singular vectors of an asymmetric random matrix \be \big({X^{(1)}}^{\top} X^{(1)}\big)^{-1} {X^{(2)}}^{\top} X^{(2)} + \id_{p\times p}.\ee The eigenvalues of this matrix have been studied in the name of Fisher matrices \cite{Fmatrix}.
+Notice, however, that its singular values are different from its eigenvalues because of asymmetry.
+This asymmetry makes it difficult to characterize the asymptotic behavior of its resolvent.
+We leave deriving a precise estimate of the anisotropic case to future work. \end{remark}